t04glovern/esp32-mqtt-publish/README.md

 #### Filters

-A Filtering library that we used to better scale and average our data over the time domain
+A Filtering library that we use to create a single pole low pass filter to minimise the effect of noise at higher frequencies than our region of interest (1Hz-8Hz).

-[Kosme](https://github.com/kosme/arduinoFFT) fork of [makefurts](https://code.google.com/p/makefurt/) FFT Library